ArastunM/Checkers/README.md

 ## Installation
-The project utilizes in-built Java package [Swing](https://en.wikipedia.org/wiki/Swing_(Java)) for the GUI, hence no additional installations are required
+The project utilizes in-built Java package [Swing](https://en.wikipedia.org/wiki/Swing_(Java)) for the GUI; hence, no additional installations are required

 ## Getting Started
 The Checkers game can be played by downloading, unzipping [Checkers.zip](Checkers.zip) and running the Checkers.jar